uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/analysis.md

 "It’s really simple.
 You just need to record the foo-whacks, but not the bar-whacks unless the Flob is circulating."

-After this description, you’re probably pretty confused because you don’t know anything about the sport of Whacky-Flob and don’t know the specific terms used (What on earth are foo-whacks???).
+After this description, you’re probably pretty confused because you don’t know anything about the sport of Whacky-Flob and don’t know the specific terms used (what on earth are foo-whacks???).
 To get started, you should attend a few games of Whacky-Flob and observe how the game and the scoring works.
 This way, you’ll be able to have a much better conversation with the customer since you have some knowledge about the problem domain.
 Incidentally, this is one of the cool things about being a software engineer: you get exposure to all kinds of different, exciting problem domains.